-Attribute externalResourcesRequired is available on all elements which potentially can reference external resources.
-It specifies whether referenced resources that are not part of the current document are required.
+Attribute externalResourcesRequired is available on all container elements and to all elements which potentially can reference external resources.
+It specifies whether referenced resources that are not part of the current document are required for proper rendering of the given container element or graphics element.